oVirt/ovirt-site/source/index.html.md

 The oVirt development team is very happy to announce the general availability of oVirt 3.3.3 as of February 3rd 2014.
 This release solidifies oVirt as a leading KVM management application and open source alternative to VMware vSphere.

-oVirt is available now for Fedora 19 and Red Hat Enterprise Linux 6.5 (or similar).
+oVirt is available now for Fedora 19 and Red Hat Enterprise Linux 6.5 (or similar to RHEL).

 This release of oVirt includes numerous bug fixes.
 See the release notes for a list of the new features and bugs fixed.